 BUS 290.
 Internship.
 1-4.
-A combined on-the-job and academic experience arranged with a business, supervised by a business department faculty member and coordinated through the Career Development Center.
-Consists of experiential learning, managerial analysis and written and oral reports.
+A combined on-the-job and academic experience arranged with a business, supervised by a Department of Business faculty member and coordinated through the Career Development Center.
+Consists of experiential learning, managerial analysis, and written and oral reports.
 Recommended for juniors and seniors.
 May also be offered at the 390 level.